 Here are a few other ideas to add to your list of things to do in Sao Paulo!

-Beco do Batman is an area around Rua Gonçalo Afonso and Rua Medeiros de Albuquerque that is know for it’s graffiti.
-While you’ll find street art throughout Sao Paulo, this stretch is particularly dense and well known.
+Beco do Batman is an area around Rua Gonçalo Afonso and Rua Medeiros de Albuquerque that is known for its graffiti.
+While you’ll find street art throughout Sao Paulo, this stretch is particularly dense and well-known.

 Stroll Paulista Avenue